NEIAAC/e-neiler/README.md

 - Edit the `details.csv` file in the `data` folder to contain the appropriate recipient emails, placeholder replacements and file attatchment paths, depending on what is needed

-- Map placeholders and files to the values that will be read from the CSV in this section:
+- Map placeholders and files to the values that will be read from the CSV in this section of the `main.py` file:

   ```python
   #-------------CONFIGURATION-------------#